• Skip to primary navigation

 Instructions

-• Transfer skinless boneless chicken thighs to a medium bowl or a Ziploc bag.
-Pour marinade into bowl or bag.
-Allow chicken to marinate for at least 1 hour, or ideally overnight in the fridge.
+• Transfer skinless boneless chicken thighs to a large bowl or a resealable bag.
+Pour marinade over the chicken thighs and marinate for at least 1 hour, or overnight.

-• Fry chicken in a single layer giving each piece enough room and do not add marinade to the pan.
+• Heat 1 tablespoon vegetable oil in a large non-stick pan on medium-high heat.
+Remove chicken from the marinade shaking off any excess marinade.
+Fry chicken in small batches in a single layer giving each piece enough space.
 Cook chicken on the first side for 3-4 minutes until golden brown and charred in some areas.
-Avoid moving the chicken around to get a nice sear and char.

-• Reduce to medium heat and flip chicken over.
-Fry on the other side for 2 minutes until browned and juices run clear or an internal temperature of 165 F. Immediately remove cooked chicken from pan.
-Note: If you fry in two batches, make sure to clean the pan of the burned marinade between batches and add another tablespoon of vegetable oil to fry the next batch.
+• Reduce to medium heat and flip chicken over and fry on the other side for 2 minutes until browned and juices run clear or an internal temperature of 165 F. Immediately remove cooked chicken from pan.
+Make sure to clean the pan of the burned marinade between batches and add another tablespoon of vegetable oil to fry the next batch.

-• In a small bowl, combine Nuac Cham ingredients as listed together.
+• In a small bowl, combine Nước Chấm ingredients as listed together.
 Serve as a dipping sauce with chicken.

 Notes

-Note 1: If you use chicken breast, make sure to use skinless boneless breast and butterfly it so it's relatively the same thickness as a chicken thigh for the same cooking time.
+Make sure to use skinless boneless breast and slice them into half so it's relatively the same thickness as a chicken thigh for the same cooking time.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!